-Red made a chuffing noise and pushed the Boy’s hand with his snout.
+Red made a chuffing noise and nudged the Boy’s hand.

 “Yeah, yeah.
 Gotta keep moving.
 I know.”
 The Boy knew he should probably stop talking, too, but he couldn’t help it.
-Saying something – anything – even to a dog who (maybe) understood helped keep the darkness away, just a little.
-“Think dad’s looking for me?” he whispered, throat tight.
+Saying something – anything – to the dog who’d always understood helped keep the darkness away.

-Instead of answering, Red froze.
-The dog stared, stiff and unblinking, fur on his neck rising, and began to growl.
+Instead of answering, Red froze, stiff and unblinking, and began to growl.

 The tree up ahead wasn’t a tree.
-It moved, tearing up the soil like a crab rising from under a sand castle, and the Boy screamed and fell backwards, banging his head on something hard.
+It moved, tearing up the soil like a crab rising from sand, and the Boy screamed and fell backwards.

-The howling pierced, hurt, made tears come to his eyes.
-The Boy raised his hand, waving at him from near-prone.
+The howling continued, pierced, hurt, and the Boy raised his hand, waving at him from near-prone.
 “Red, quit it!
 Red!
 Shut up!”